 The Lounge has a wood burning stove, a large low energy Led smart internet connected TV, Sky with sports and movies packages.
 From the lounge is accessed an enclosed sun trap of a seating area/garden.

 There is a large Dining Kitchen, kitchen units are Oak framed with blocked Oak work surfaces.

 Major appliances in the kitchen include an American style fridge freezer, dishwasher, washer dryer, double oven range style cooker, 2 microwave ovens, toaster and Senseo coffee machine.

 Within the dining area is an Oak table and seating for 6, a large low energy Led smart internet connected TV, Sky with sports and movies packages.
 Bi-Fold doors access directly to the decked BBQ area and garden.

-Ellis Lodge has off road parking which is ample for 3 cars.
+Ellis Lodge has off road parking for upto 3 cars.

 Within a few miles of Ellis Lodge are 3 golf courses, additionally to which Celtic Manor is only a 30min drive away.